Skip to main content

 4.3.2 Fire Extinguishers

 Fire extinguishers are fitted in communal areas to assist staff to deal with small fires.
 The College views with concern any interference with fire safety equipment, which is provided and maintained for the safety of all members of the College.
-This includes letting off, or tampering with, fire extinguishers (except in the event of a fire), the jamming open of fire doors, the improper use or removal of keys to emergency exits, and interference with, or improper use of, fire escapes and fire exits.
-Tampering with fire safety equipment is now also a criminal offence.
+This includes letting off, or tampering with, fire extinguishers (except in the event of a fire), the jamming open of fire doors, covering up smoke or heat detectors, the improper use or removal of keys to emergency exits, and interference with, or improper use of, fire escapes and fire exits.
+Tampering with fire safety equipment is a criminal offence.

 4.3.4 Fire Detection and Alarm

 All areas in College are equipped with automated fire detection and alarm equipment linked to the Porters’ Lodge.
 The fire detection system is necessarily highly sensitive.
 Leaning against call points, unattended cooking, burnt toast, steam from showers and spraying deodorant directly underneath a detector are just some of the actions that can trigger a ‘false’ alarm.
-Each alarm which sounds MUST be treated by all as a potential fire, and students are required to evacuate the staircase or hostel.
-Each year Porters have to respond to a significant number of unwanted alarms caused by careless actions.
-It is in everyone’s interests to work to reduce the number of such incidents.
+Each alarm which sounds MUST be treated by all as a potential fire.
+Students are required to evacuate the staircase or hostel.
+Porters must respond to all alarms.
+It is in everyone’s interests to work to reduce the number of false alarms.

 4.3.5 Fire Escapes

 Each staircase has its means of escape clearly marked.
-It is important that escape routes, especially the open staircases of Old Court, which, in the event of a fire, can act as a chimney and speed the spread of smoke, are kept clear of flammable material, such as paper, cardboard boxes, clothing, etc. Escape routes must also be kept clear of personal property, furniture and other items.
+It is important that escape routes are kept clear of flammable material, such as paper, cardboard boxes, clothing, etc. Smoke from items burning in corridors would spread throughout a building and potentially impeded escape.
+Escape routes must also be kept clear of personal property, furniture and other items.
 Regular inspections will be made of these areas, and disciplinary action will be taken if escape routes are blocked.

 All members of College need to understand how to act in the event of a fire alarm.
-Instructions are provided behind the door in each student room.
-Everyone has a responsibility to know their escape routes, fire exits and fire assembly point.
-Information about these is posted on notices around the College and is also given below:
+Instructions are provided in each student room.
+Everyone should know their escape routes, fire exits and fire assembly point.
+Information about these is posted on notices around the College and is usually the nearest lawn or footpath.

 Fire doors in the College (including doors to all student rooms) are designed to withstand smoke and fire for at least 30 minutes.
 If your escape route is cut off, you should remain behind a fire door until rescued.